JesseTNRoberts/SP25-CSC4220/lecture/lec00.md

 ## Slido Feedback from Class Summary

+- The class voted to have homeworks due on Fridays
-The class is most interested in LLMs and data science in the real world!
+- The class is most interested in LLMs and data science in the real world! (see the word cloud generated below)

 <img src="./../../resources/assets/images/Interests.jpg" alt="Word Cloud" width="400"/>